-If there has been a 24-month lapse in furnishing services, an aide must complete another training program and/or satisfactory competency assessment before providing services.
-The individual is not considered to have completed a training program if, since the individual's most recent completion of the program(s), there has been a continuous period of 24 months during which none of the services furnished by the individual and evaluated for competency were for compensation.

-Record Review: Review aide personnel records.
+If there has been a 24-month lapse in furnishing services, an aide must complete another training program and/or satisfactory competency assessment, as specified in §484.80(a)(1), before providing services.
+The individual is not considered to have completed a training program, as specified in §484.80(a)(1), if, since the individual's most recent completion of the program(s), there has been a continuous period of 24 months during which none of the services furnished by the individual and evaluated for competency were for compensation.
+Personnel Record Review: Review aide personnel records.
 Verify that the aide has completed another training program if there has been a 24-month lapse in furnishing services since the individual's most recent completion of the program.

-Guidance: Requirements for aide training and competency assessment is outlined in HRM.4.I.M5.
+Guidance: Requirements for aide training and competency assessment is outlined in HRM.9.